metaodi/equalstreetnames-winterthur/README.md

 See following sections to find out more about the work that can be done.

 ## Identify Streets named after a Person
-1. Find a Street on the TODO list (link currently missing) and try to find the person on Wikidata.
+1. Find a street on the [TODO list of Winterthur](https://equalstreetnames-todo.herokuapp.com?city=winterthur) and try to find the person on Wikidata.

 ## Find the Wikidata-Item of this street